 1. Stop thinking “BD” and start thinking “CRM”.
 BD – Business Development – is a last-century compartmentalised concept, focused on winning projects.
 CRM – Client Relationship Management – is a firm-wide, client-focused, year-round strategic process that includes BD as a component.
 LEARN MORE about CRM.

 2. Stop complaining about being stuck in a “commodity box”.
-Think your way out of it.
-There are strategies you can use to lessen your clients’ reliance on commodity-based thinking, and move them toward value-based thinking.
+PSMJ offers strategies you can use to lessen your clients’ reliance on commodity-based thinking, and move them toward value-based thinking.
 For those you cannot budge loose from commodity-based thinking, leave them to your competitors.
 LEARN MORE about Commodity Box escape.

-4. Take advantage of PSMJ’s FREE Proposal Assessment Service: Send us 3 proposals each that were successful and unsuccessful.
-We’ll run a confidential, high-level assessment of them, no charge, and make suggestions on how you could increase your success rate.
+4. Take advantage of PSMJ’s FREE Proposal Assessment Service: Send us 3 each successful and unsuccessful proposals.
+We’ll run a confidential, high-level assessment of them at no charge, and make suggestions on how you could increase your success rate.
 What’s the ROI on that?
-Call us – +61 9686 3846 – to arrange an assessment.
+Call us: +61 9686 3846 – to arrange an assessment.